31g33k0/AP-UDP-Receiver/README.md

 const char* PASSWORD = "12345678";       // Password (min 8 chars)
 const uint16_t LOCAL_UDP_PORT = 12345;   // UDP port to listen on
 const size_t BUFFER_SIZE = 512;          // Size of receive buffer
-const uint8_t MAX_CONNECTIONS = 4;       // Maximum number of connected clients
+const uint8_t MAX_CONNECTIONS = 1;       // Maximum number of connected clients
 ```

 ## Usage

 1. After uploading the sketch, the device will create a WiFi network with the configured SSID
-2. Connect a device (computer, phone, etc.) to this network
+2. Connect a device (for example the UDP-Joystick https://github.com/31g33k0/UDP-Joystick) to this network
 3. Send UDP packets to the AP's IP (default: 192.168.4.1) on the configured port
 4. View received packets in the Serial Monitor
+5. The received packets will be used to control the motors

 ## Example